dnknth/node-red-contrib-fritzapi/README.md

 Temperature and outlet adjustments are only made if the desired state differs from the actual state.
 All updates are logged.

+There are two special cases: `setTempComfort` (Set to day temperature) and `setTempNight` (Set to night temperature) do not expect a temperature as payload, because they set the *target* temperature to the day / night preset.

 All actions output the requested or updated value.

 **There is a comprehensive example flow which demonstrates all use cases of the `thermostat` node.**